KNX-IOT/knx-iot.github.io/_pages/building_windows.md

 ## Introduction

-This page describes Getting Started with KNX-IOT development on windows.
+This page describes Getting Started with KNX-IOT Point API development on windows.
 The build system enviroment is Cmake, so one can use:

-- visual studio
+- Visual Studio
 - nmake (from the commandline)

 ### prerequisits

-- windows (10) machine
+- Windows (10) machine
 - installed:

   - git